BriAnWuu/magnum-opus-api/README.md

 There will be time when you want to regenerate random timestamp data for `open` and `close`, I found [FakerJS Date](https://fakerjs.dev/api/date.html#betweens) very useful.

 UPDATES:
-- 2024 Dec 14: `npm run seed` now incorporates random dates generation, details can be found in `/data`, `/utils`, and `seeds` folders.
+- 2024 Dec 14: `npm run seed` now incorporates random dates generation, details can be found in `/data`, `/utils`, and `/seeds` folders.

 ### Launch the Application